7 Ways to De-Stress

 Stress is inevitable, small amounts of stress can be beneficial at times as it produces a drive and energy needed to help get you through certain situations or tasks.
 However, prolonged stress wrecks havoc on your body causing health consequences, impairing your immune and digestive functions, cardiovascular, neuroendocrine and central nervous system issues and takes a severe emotional toll.
 Untreated chronic stress can result in insomnia, weight gain, high blood pressure, anxiety, depression, heart disease and more.
 Stress is unavoidable, but how we deal with stress is what makes all the difference.
 With ongoing practice and incorporation of resiliency into your lifestyle, we are able to learn to manage stress levels and increase our ability to cope with everyday life challenges.

-I wanted to share with you some of my favourite methods I have learnt and adapted into my lifestyle to help reduce stress in the short and long.
+I wanted to share with you some of my favourite methods I have learned and adapted into my lifestyle to help reduce stress in the short and long.

 1. Sleep more.